Newcomers are warmly invited to join us on our next Introductory Ride.

 The car park of the Black Horse, Bristol Rd South, Northfield, B31 2QT.
 We’ll set off at 08:30 [NB: note changed start time due to heat forecast], and we’ll meet ten or fifteen minutes before that to say hello and chat about the ride.

 Where’s it going?

-This month’s Intro Ride is going to The Akamba Heritage Centre in Dickens Heath.
+This month’s Intro Ride is going to the Earlswood Craft Centre café.
 Here’s a map of the route we plan to follow, which you can download to a GPS device:

-We’ll cover roughly 46 kilometres (29 miles), mostly on quiet lanes.
+We’ll cover roughly 52 kilometres (32 miles), mostly on quiet lanes.
 We’ll stop for refreshments at the café at Earlswood Craft Centre, approximately two-fifths of the way through the route.

 Will it be hard?

 You should be fine if you can already ride for an hour or two at an average of roughly 16-20kph (10-12mph).
 We’ll stick together and go at the pace of the slowest rider.
-We’ll ride for a total of about three hours, with a break in the middle and maybe a breather at the top of one or two hills.
+We’ll ride for a total of about three hours, with a break at the café and maybe a breather at the top of one or two hills.